hn5092/KAP-manual/en/security/kerberos.en.md

    For example:

-   The kerberos user(kylin) also need to be exist in the operation system of NodeManager.
+   The kerberos user(kylin) also need to exist in the operation system of NodeManager.

 2. Parameters about kerberos configuration: